-- 3.1.1 The main roles of the Scrutiny Committee are: - To review or scrutinise decisions made, or other action taken in connection with the discharge of any functions which are the responsibility of the Leader of the Council or Cabinet (collectively "the executive"), and to make reports or recommendations on this basis - To make reports or recommendations to the authority or the executive on matters which affect the authority's area or the inhabitants of its area. - To make reports or recommendations to a relevant partner authority in so far as the responsibilities of the partner authority affect the District, or residents of the District - To perform the function of the Crime and Disorder Scrutiny Committee for the District under section 19 of the Police and Justice Act 2006 - 3.1.2 The Committee will specifically: - a.
+- 3.1.1 The main roles of the Scrutiny Committee are: - To review or scrutinise decisions made, or other action taken in connection with the discharge of any functions which are the responsibility of the Leader of the Council or Cabinet (collectively "the executive"), and to make reports or recommendations on this basis - To make reports or recommendations to the authority or the executive on matters which affect the authority's area or the inhabitants of its area. - To make reports or recommendations to a relevant partner authority in so far as the responsibilities of the partner authority affect the District, or residents of the District - To perform the function of the Crime and Disorder Scrutiny Committee for the District under section 19 of the Police and Justice Act 2006

+3.1.2 The Committee will specifically:

+- a.
 Assess proposed topics and scrutiny investigations for inclusion in an agreed work programme of the Scrutiny Committee, and to regularly review the work programme, taking into account the current priorities of the Council and the need for a proportionate approach - b.
 In proposing and reviewing its work programme the Committee will determine the most appropriate means for undertaking this work, including the extent of involvement of the public and defining desired outcomes - c.
 Review the Council's annual budget, and in light of recommendations of the executive, report to Council; - d.
 Pre-scrutinise proposals for new policies, or significant changes to policies, where requested to do so by Cabinet; - e.
-To monitor the funding allocations and outcomes achieved from the Community Action Fund; - f.
-Consider any matter referred through the Community Reference Procedure to any relevant committee, following such consultation the Chairman feels appropriate.
-Where such matters are considered by Scrutiny, these will be incorporated into the work programme as above. - g.
+To monitor the funding allocations and outcomes achieved from the Community Action Fund and the Member Ward Grants; - f.
 Adopt the "TOPICS" principle in identifying if issues under consideration should be included within the future work programme, i.e: - (a) Is this the right time to review the issue and is there sufficient officer time and resource to conduct the review?
 What is the timescale? - (b) What is the reason for review; do officers have a clear objective? - (c) Can performance in this area be improved by scrutiny?